-For those of you not in the know, HBO’s Westworld is basically about a huge sprawling RPG.
+For those of you not in the know, HBO’s Westworld is basically set in a huge sprawling RPG.

 The best part of episode 2 (it dropped 2 days early on Go) is the lengthy dressing-down of the game’s writer/GM (Sizemore, the dude in the picture).
 For railroading, basically.
 The game’s designer, played by Anthony Hopkins, makes a fairly compelling argument in favor of “play to find out what happens.”
 The railroady auteur GM is arrogant and petulant and it makes me wonder how much of the creative crew at Westworld (the show) has been exposed to tabletop RPGs.